-Over the course of five weekdays – each with a unique theme – dentists and their team members are reminded to reinforce their skills and review all procedures designed to protect the health and safety of their patients.It is estimated that more than 92 million Americans are fearful of seeing a dentist.
-Thanks to sedation dentistry, 20-plus million of these patients have overcome their hesitancy and received safe, pain-free, oral health treatments without incident.
+Over 92 million Americans are fearful of seeing a dentist.
+Thanks to sedation dentistry, more than 20 million of these patients have overcome their hesitancy and received safe, pain-free, oral health treatments without incident.

 Dr. Michael Silverman, a globally recognized lecturer, educator, author and patients’ rights advocate, is founder and national chairman of Sedation Safety Week.
 He is also co-founder and president of DOCS Education, the world’s leading educator of sedation dentists, which annually hosts Sedation Safety Week.